Park Joon-gang

-Park Joon-Gang (born 6 June 1991) is a South Korean footballer who plays as a right back for Gwangju FC.
+Park Joon-Gang (born 6 June 1991) is a South Korean footballer who plays as a right back.

 Career

 Park was selected by Busan IPark in the K League draft.
 He scored his first goal for the club against Gyeongnam FC on 3 August.
 Park established himself as IPark's first choice right back in the 2013 season, but injuries and the form of Yoo Ji-no restricted his appearances over the following two years.

 Park completed his mandatory military service with army team Sangju Sangmu, joining the club in 2016, but the presence of international right-back Kim Tae-hwan restricted him to 16 appearances over two seasons.
 At the completion of his military service, Park returned to Busan IPark in 2018.

 Following Busan's relegation to the K League 2 at the close of the 2020 season, Park joined Gwangju FC.